Alistair Fair profile picture

 Alistair Fair MA (Oxon) MA PhD FRHistS

 Dr Alistair Fair is a Reader in Architectural History.
 He is a historian of architecture in Britain between 1918 and the 1990s who is interested in the relationships between architecture and wider themes in social, urban, and political history.
-Alistair has particular interests and expertise in the history of theatres, hospitals, universities and new towns, on all of which he has published.
-His most recent major publications are: Modern Playhouses: an Architectural History of Britain's New Theatres, 1945-1985 (Oxford University Press, 2018, with a 2020 paperback); Play On: Contemporary Theatre Architecture in Britain (Lund Humphries, 2019); and Peter Moro and Partners (Liverpool University Press, 2021).
+Alistair has particular interests and expertise in the history of theatres, hospitals, universities and new towns.
+In addition to numerous articles, his major book publications are: Modern Playhouses: an Architectural History of Britain's New Theatres, 1945-1985 (Oxford University Press, 2018, with a 2020 paperback); Play On: Contemporary Theatre Architecture in Britain (Lund Humphries, 2019); Peter Moro and Partners (Liverpool University Press, 2021); and Building Modern Scotland: a Social and Architectural History of the New Towns, 1947-97 (Bloomsbury, 2025, open access; co-written with Lynn Abrams, Kat Breen, Miles Glendinning, Diane Watters and Valerie Wright).

-Having been interested in architecture, town planning, and street lighting design (!) from an early age, Alistair studied Modern History before specialising in Architectural History.
+As a student, Alistair studied Modern History before specialising in Architectural History.
 Post-PhD he worked in architectural conservation in London before spending four years at the University of Cambridge as a Research Associate and then a Leverhulme Trust Early Career Fellow.
-He joined the University of Edinburgh in 2013, initially as Chancellor's Fellow and Lecturer, becoming a Reader in 2020.
+He joined the University of Edinburgh in 2013, initially as a Chancellor's Fellow and Lecturer, becoming a Reader in 2020.
 Alistair is a Fellow of the Royal Historical Society.

 Alistair's working / contact hours are generally Mon-Fri 8.30am-5.30pm